haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 From Seafile 13, users can enable ***Seafile AI*** to support the following features:

 !!! note "Prerequisites of Seafile AI deployment"
-    To deploy Seafile AI, you have to deploy [Metadat mmanagement](./metadata-server.md) extension firstly.
+    To deploy Seafile AI, you have to deploy [metadata server](./metadata-server.md) extension firstly.
 Then you can follow this manual to deploy Seafile AI.

 - File tags, file and image summaries, text translation, sdoc writing assistance
 - Given an image, generate its corresponding tags (including objects, weather, color, etc.)